 Konrad Zuse – Early Years

-Konrad Zuse was born the son of Maria and Emil Zuse.
+Konrad Zuse was born in Berlin, Germany, on June 22, 1910, the son of Maria and Emil Zuse.
 When he was two years old, the family moved to Braunsberg in East Prussia, where his father worked as a postal clerk in the middle service.
 There he attended the humanistic grammar school Hosianum.
 In 1923, the Zuse family moved to Hoyerswerda, where he attended the Reform-Realgymnasium.
 At the age of 14 Zusse was already tinkering with inventions; “Zuse’s mandarin vending machine” issued fruit and change on coin insertion.
 At the age of 18 he assembled a coal loading crane with the metal construction kit of the Stabil company, for which he received the honorary certificate of the company.
 In 1927 he graduated from high school.

 At the age of 17, Zuse studied mechanical engineering at the Technical University Berlin-Charlottenburg (today Technical University Berlin), then switched to architecture and finally to civil engineering.
 Early on he discovered his preference for technology and art.
 Right after graduating in 1935, the inventor quit his promising engineering job at Henschel Flugzeugwerke AG, a company, responsible for transport machines and aircrafts.
 When he told his parents, he needed their entire living room to construct a machine that was able to do the moronic work of calculating automatically, he earned much astonishment, but also their complete support.
 Zuse had the gift of infecting people with his enthusiasm in such a way that they kept giving him money – his father even had himself reactivated from retirement to co-finance development – or donated working time.